conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

    - `Maximum Produce Rate`: 10 000 bytes/sec.
    - `Maximum Consume Rate`: 10 000 bytes/sec.
    - `Limit Commit Offset`: 30 attempts/min.
-1. **Carefully review** the details of the Partner Zone and make sure you're not sharing confidential data.
-Click **Create** when ready.
+1. Review the details and if you're happy with the data you're about to share, click **Create**.

 It will *take a few moments* for the zone to be created.